WaiyatHamdani/RebornAsVaelikDarkElf/Chapter2.md

 Time slowed.

-Vaelik felt something stir inside him.
-An instinct deeper than memory.
+Vaelik felt something stir inside him—an instinct deeper than memory.
 A hunger.
 Words rang through his skull like a forgotten incantation:

 Devour blessing successfully achieved.
-"The Darkness said: You can take your opponent’s skill, up to 12 skills."
-Note: Current skill count: 0 / 12.
+“The Darkness said: You can take your opponent’s skill, up to 12 skills.”
+Note: Current skill count: 0/12.

 A pulse of magic flowed through him.
-The noble collapsed—unharmed, but clearly drained of energy.

-Silence swept across the training yard.
-Even Master Kael, usually stone-faced, looked caught off guard.

-Vaelik stood in the center, panting, heart racing.
-Something new coursed through his veins.
-A stolen ability—short-range flicker-step.
-A phantom’s dance.

-“…What was that?”
-Kael asked quietly, brows furrowed.

-Vaelik didn’t answer.

-Because even he didn’t know.
+And Vaelik started to collapse.

 That night, Lysira visited him.
-She was clad in her midnight robes, her crimson eyes glowing softly in the dark.
+She was clad in midnight robes, her crimson eyes glowing softly in the dark.

-“You awakened your Devour magic,” she said.
-Her tone was unreadable.
+“You’ve awakened your Devour magic,” she said, her tone unreadable.
 “A rare gift.
 Ancient.
 Dangerous.”

 Vaelik clenched his fists beneath the bedsheets.
 “Is it… evil?”